 - The Saga of the Volsungs has a uniquely dark example, in which Gudrun serves Atli wine in goblets made from the skulls of their own sons as part of a Familial Cannibalism Surprise.

 - Classical Mythology had the Anthrophagi, a tribe of northern cannibals that were said to not only keep skulls decorated with gold, but also occasionally made drinking cups out of them.
 To add to the Nausea Fuel, they were also said to use human scalps as napkins.

 - In Spelunky, gathering enough favour from Kali rewards the player with a kapala with which they can collect blood to restore Hit Points.

 - In Deadly Premonition, there's an optional scene in which York regales his Sheriff's Department allies with the story of a case he worked on involving a perp who drank Cuba Libres out of the skulls of his victims.
 He does this nonchalantly over dinner.

 - Suggested, though not actually displayed, from the memetic taunt "I will drink from your skull!" from Sea Raiders of Mount & Blade in battle.

-- Crusader Kings II's Holy Fury expansion redoes personal combat.
-If you beheaded an enemy commander in a battlefield duel, you may get an event later where a soldier asks you if you really drink from the skulls of your enemies.
+- Crusader Kings II: If you beheaded an enemy commander in a battlefield duel, you may get an event later where a soldier asks you if you really drink from the skulls of your enemies.
 Your character ruefully laughs it off and says something like "I'm never living that one down, am I?"
 Eventually, the inventory system was added so you really can get a skull cup.

 - In Injustice 2, one of Gorilla Grodd's intros features him drinking out of a human skull.
 Uniquely, he holds the skull cranium-side down and drinks out of the hole where the neck would meet the skull.
 He also crushes it in his hand like a wineglass at the end of his intro.